Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 #### Test:
 Try to register without with one of the register requirements missing.
 #### Result:
-The website showed that it needs the username and password and they need to match what is stored in the smarty auth system.
+The website showed that it needs the username and password, and they need to match what is stored in the smarty auth system.

 ![Log In](/static/images/login.PNG)

-In case the existing does not provid correct the either username or password.
+In case the existing does not provide correct the either username or password.
 A red card will pop up on the screen warning the user.

-It's important to note that the flash message color has changed to a different color.
+It's important to note that the flash message colour has changed to a different colour.

 ![Error](/static/images/error.PNG)

 #### **Profile Page**
 After the user can provide the correct info to log in to the website.
 A profile page will be shown on the screen.
 #### Test:
-See whether the users username would show up on the profile page.
+See whether the user’s username would show up on the profile page.
 #### Result:
-It showed that the website works and the username shows on the profile page.
+It showed that the website works, and the username shows on the profile page.

 ![Profile](/static/images/profile_.PNG)

 #### **A user can add employees to the website**
 Any user can add employee to the Smarty system.
 #### Test:
-See whether the users username could be able to add an employee to the webapp.
+See whether the user's username could be able to add an employee to the webapp.
 #### Result:
 It showed that the user could very well add an employee to the web app once the user is logged in.

 ![Add Employee](/static/images/addemployees.PNG)

-There is another tab as well to insert employees documents.
+There is another tab as well to insert employees' documents.
 This tab is a future feature to be worked on.

 ![Add Document](/static/images/adddocuments.PNG)

 #### **Find employee by name or department**
 A user has the option to find an employee that has been added to Smarty system.
 It can be done by the employee's name or department.
 #### Test:
-See whether the users username could be search for an employee by their name or their department.
+See whether the user's username could be search for an employee by their name or their department.
 #### Result:
 It showed that the user could very well search for an employee looking for either their name or department.